 You can set up the tracking pixel for specific pages to enhance your SaaS remarketing strategy.
-For example, instead of retargeting everyone who visits your site, you can target those who interact with bottom-of-the-funnel content.
+For example, instead of retargeting everyone who visits your site, you can target those who interact with bottom-of-the-funnel content and critical pages like your pricing page.
 That may limit your retargeting audience, but it allows you to target visitors who are near the end of their customer journey.

 You can also set up pixels to track CTA clicks, abandoned lead capture forms, and gated content like eBook downloads.

 A word of caution.
 It can be disconcerting to see a Google ads banner for a product you researched on another website.
 To reduce the creepiness factor, you should be upfront and transparent about what you’re tracking and why.

 The above map shows 137 countries with data privacy and protection legislation.

 Allow visitors to opt out of receiving cookies and inform them of the benefits of using cookies, such as personalized user experiences or remembering items in the cart.

 Another way to be transparent with visitors is to include messages on retargeted ads telling them why they’re seeing the ad, i.e. because they visited your website.

 When you are upfront about your SaaS retargeting strategy, you build trust and confidence that you’re not misusing personal data.